kjepo/lisp/README.md

 The next step is to write the same code in C (file `lisp.c`).
 The code is not finished yet but a rudimentary interpreter is working and can load the library file `lib.scm`.
-Here is a another small example:
+Here is a small example:

 ```
 ;;; zero? returns #t if x is zero, #f otherwise